 1. Remove the fuse and disconnect all components of the circuit protected by the fuse.

-2. Connect a control lamp or the voltmeter to contacts of a socket of a safety lock.
+2. Connect a test lamp or voltmeter to the fuse socket terminals.

-3. Starting at the fuse box, wiggle the wire harness approximately every 15 to 20 cm and observe a voltmeter or test light.
+3. Starting from the fuse box, move the wire harness approximately every 15 - 20 cm and watch the voltmeter or test lamp.

-4. If the voltmeter reads voltage or the test light comes on, there is a short to power in that area of the wiring harness "earth".
+4. If the voltmeter registers voltage or the test light comes on, there is a short to ground in that area of the wiring harness.

 Method 2